matthewpwatkins/fs-tools/README.md

 ## Features

-- Adds a FamilySearch link button to memorials on FindAGrave.com
+- A FamilySearch button on FindAGrave.com that links directly to the person's grave record in FamilySearch
+- A full-text search link on Film collections (you must [enable full-text search on your account](https://www.familysearch.org/en/labs/) to use this)
-- Adds a menu item to copy your FamilySearch session ID to the clipboard
+- [For developers] Adds a menu item to copy your FamilySearch session ID to the clipboard

 ## Installation